chicomelo/alfama/wp-content/plugins/wp-fastest-cache/readme.txt

 18. Database Cleanup

 == Changelog ==

+= 1.3.6 =
+* Prevented unnecessary cache deletion for pending comments marked as spam or moved to trash
+* Updated caching behavior to serve URLs with Google Merchant Center query strings (e.g., /?srsltid) from the cache, improving performance

+= 1.3.5 =
+* Updated cache creation time display to follow WordPress date and time format settings
+* Removed the 'Static CSS File Generation' warning when using the Divi theme.

+= 1.3.4 =
+* to fix PHP Fatal error: Class "VarnishWPFC" not found in preload.php
+* to fix Undefined property: stdClass::$total in preload.php on line 753

+= 1.3.3 =
+* <strong>[Improvement]</strong> Toolbar style adjusted to align with WordPress standard for better consistency and user experience
+* to change the cache path for the Polylang-Pro plugin
+* <strong>[Improvement]</strong> Modified the toolbar menu of WP Fastest Cache plugin to improve usability and navigation
+* <strong>[FEATURE]</strong> Added a filter that allows users to easily remove the WP Fastest Cache menu from the admin toolbar [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-link-on-the-toolbar/#wpft-method-1-using-filter">Details</a>]

+= 1.3.2 =
+* <strong>[Improvement]</strong> Added a new action to handle the addition of keyword items in the Preload Wizard
+* Corrected typos in the Cloudflare CDN integration wizard and in the DB tab
+* <strong>[FEATURE]</strong> Added a filter to define the token for preload functionality [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-via-url/#wpft-method-2-using-filter">Details</a>]

+= 1.3.1 =
+* <strong>[FEATURE]</strong> Added a filter that allows users to easily remove the cache creation comment from the footer [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/how-to-remove-the-footer-comment/">Details</a>]
+* <strong>[Improvement]</strong> Added a warning notification to alert users if the "Element Caching" option in the Elementor plugin is not inactive [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/elementor-plugin-settings/">Details</a>]
+* Refactored `remove_url_parameters()` for improved efficiency
+* Fix issue: Logic to determine the $number variable based on the WPFC_PRELOAD_NUMBER constant for preload when a sitemap is used

+= 1.3.0 =
+* Prevent caching of 403 Forbidden error pages
+* Fix issue: Exclude JS files with the "data-no-minify" attribute from the combining process
+* Fixed PHP Notice: Undefined index: HTTP_HOST in wpFastestCache.php on line 489

+= 1.2.9 =
+* Refactored 'Clear Cache via URL' feature
+* Added feature to clear post cache triggered via URL [<a target="_blank" href="https://www.wpfastestcache.com/features/clear-cache-via-url/">Details</a>]

+= 1.2.8 =
+* refactoring for CSS minification feature
+* refactoring for Cloudflare Integration
+* to update translation files

+= 1.2.7 =
+* to fix the issue of backslashes being removed in the &lt;pre&gt; tag after minifying HTML

+= 1.2.6 =
+* refactoring for getABSPATH()
+* to prevent clearing cache after deleting coupon which was created by YITH WooCommerce Coupon Email System Premium
+* to check the REDIRECT_QUERY_STRING for the gtranslate plugin

+= 1.2.5 =
+* to fix the creation of cache for URLs that end with .xml
+* to use the native WordPress function current_time() instead of the date() function
+* refactoring the purge_cache() function of Varnish Cache

+= 1.2.4 =
+* refactoring for getABSPATH()
+* to fix PHP Deprecated:  Creation of dynamic property CssUtilities::$url is deprecated in css-utilities.php on line 348
+* to fix PHP Deprecated:  Creation of dynamic property CssUtilities::$url_for_fix is deprecated in css-utilities.php on line 412
+* to remove duplicate extensions in the <FilesMatch> directive for the browser caching feature

+= 1.2.3 =
+* Farewell, StackPath, and a warm welcome to BunnyCDN
+* to update translation files
+* to exclude script element from minification when data-no-minify attribute is set
+* <strong>[FEATURE]</strong> to add Slovenian language
+* refactroning of specificDeleteCache()

+= 1.2.2 =
+* Security Enhancements
+* to update translation files

 = 1.2.1 =
 * refactroning of the condition that was added for Divi theme
 * <strong>[FEATURE]</strong> Add a hook system for creating a post cache by id [<a target="_blank" href="https://www.wpfastestcache.com/tutorial/create-a-post-cache-by-id-using-the-function-hook/">Details</a>]